-Reserve MTO Officers fuse maritime trade related information and experience with expert analysis and assessment in order to support the decision making processes of Naval Command.
+Reserve MTO Officers fuse maritime trade related information and experience with expert analysis and assessment in order to support the decision-making processes of military commanders at sea and ashore.

 - SpecialisationNaval Reserve